DLR-RM/BlenderProc/examples/basics/basic/README.md

 bproc.init()
 ```

-This inits does some basic initialization of the blender project (e.q. sets background color, configures computing device, creates a camera).
+This init does some basic initialization of the blender project (e.q. sets background color, configures computing device, creates a camera).

 #### Object loading